Ericaire/InstantViR/README.md

 `--test_video_index` refers to the **index in the val split**.

 ---
+> Checkpoints and predegraded LMDB data can be downloaded from https://drive.google.com/drive/folders/1TMAIPmuGhwiaR4MtQdnHZwlrAbz3qPNa?usp=sharing
+---
 ## Quick Inference (with Existing predegraded LMDB)

 ### WAN (inpainting / deblur / SR×4)